-Our recent Tenant Satisfaction and Engagement Conference provided comprehensive support for housing associations across the UK to ensure compliance with the Complaints Handling Code and improve the services they provide for tenants to increase engagement and satisfaction rates.
+We also recently run the Tenant Satisfaction and Engagement Conference, providing comprehensive support for housing associations across the UK to ensure compliance with the Complaints Handling Code and improve the services they provide for tenants to increase engagement and satisfaction rates.
 We reached out to some of the delegates to get their feedback, which we have used to inform our upcoming Effectively Handling Complaints in Housing training course in July.

 "Easily accessible and very relevant.
 Great combination of practical good practice and thought-provoking consideration of issues on the horizon"

 "I became a captivated audience at this year's conference.
 Lots of information to take in and lots to think upon.
 I’ll definitely be back again"

 Tenancy Engagement Officer at Melton Borough Council

 "My experience was a good one.
 I would encourage Housing Associations and Local Authorities to attend because its beneficial to keep in touch with new ideas, regulatory and Housing Ombudsman updates"